matthewreagan/GIFPop/README.md

 - [ ] Process GIFs in background and provide live previews (so that trimming, optimization, etc. are visible in the preview GIF)
 - [ ] Support export of resized gif by drag-and-drop
 - [ ] Add options for frame delay changes
+- [ ] Fix drag of new GIFs onto preview pane

 ## Author